Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 }

 ```
 The repeated attribute will allow you to declare various instances of the dio driver.
 In the tree.json you will put specific information about the pico and how many I:O's you want to control.
-Therefore, this JSON file can be modified.
+Therefore, this JSON file according to your pico and what you want to do.

-**One driver will control one GPIO**

-Therefore, the tree.json will instance one driver for each GPIO.
+Then, you can use the following docker-compose.yml

 ```yml
 version: '3'